THE TAVY, WALKHAM & PLYM FISHING CLUB RULES

 ALL rules below are overarched by the rules, directives or bye-laws of the EA.
 It is the members responsibility to ensure that they are familiar with these, especially ‘Catch and Release’ of Salmon and Sea Trout.

-- RULES APPLICABLE TO SALMON & SEA TROUT FISHING
+- RULES APPLICABLE TO SALMON AND SEA TROUT FISHING

 - Fishing with artificial baits only shall be permitted